 It’s interesting how insurance ads typically claim to save you hundreds of dollars in only a matter of minutes; that is until they find out you’ve had a couple of fender-benders in the last three years.

 All of a sudden, the conversation changes and you are referred to a non-standard agency around the corner.
-If this is something you’ve experienced, you were probably referred to The General Auto Insurance, so here is our review.
+If this is something you’ve experienced, you were probably referred to The General Auto Insurance.
+Although there are hundreds of car insurance companies to choose from, here is our review of The General.

 NOTE: We are not The General Auto Insurance Company.
 If you need to contact them, you can reach them at (877) 955-8630 or send them an email through their website: thegeneral.com/about/contact.